www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

       Consider `ColloquiumPlanningTest` for inspirations.
     * [ ] Always make main and front menu accessible.
     * [ ] Document the concept of front menu in front menu document.
+      It is important to understand, why the distinction between front and main menu exists.
     * [ ] Document the concept of main menu in main menu document.
 * [ ] Implement school course scheduling.
 * [ ] Implement sport lesson assignments.